tfogo/mongosh-snippets/README.md

 Instead of showing results, print the count of results from the query
 <br />

+`get()`
+Returns the result object from the query.
+An alternative to show() which allows you to use the result in code if needed

+`printField(key)`
+Prints the value of the given key for each matching object.
+Should be used as an alternative to show()

 `show()`
 Prints the output from the query.
 Should be the final method called.
-Can be replaced with .count() or .getPipeline()
+Can be replaced with .get(), .count(), printField() or .getPipeline()
 <br />